zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 RTP endpoint can identify and delimit an RTP Session from other RTP Sessions using the UDP source and destination IP addresses and UDP port numbers.
 Another example is when using SDP grouping framework
-{{RFC5888}} which uses an identifier per "m="-line; if there is a one-to-one mapping between "m="-lines and RTP sessions, that grouping framework identifier will identify an RTP Session. {{I-D.ietf-mmusic-sdp-bundle-negotiation}} extends the "m-"-line for bundled media, which adds complexity to demultiplexing media stream.
+{{RFC5888}} which uses an identifier per \"m=\"-line; if there is a one-to-one mapping between \"m=\"-lines and RTP sessions, that grouping framework identifier will identify an RTP Session. {{I-D.ietf-mmusic-sdp-bundle-negotiation}} extends the \"m-\"-line for bundled media, which adds complexity to demultiplexing media stream.
 Section 10.2 of {{I-D.ietf-mmusic-sdp-bundle-negotiation}} provides information about how RTP/RTCP streams are associated with SDP media description.

 RTP sessions are globally unique, but their identity can only be determined by the communication context at an endpoint of the session,